JD, Columbia University

 Ramzi Kassem is an immigrant from Lebanon

-Fellowship awarded to support work towards a JD at Columbia University
+Fellowship awarded to support work towards a JD in Law at Columbia University

 Ramzi Kassem is an Associate Professor of Law at CUNY.
 He is the founding director of the CLEAR project.

 Ramzi was born in Beirut to parents who have Lebanese, Syrian, Moroccan, Turkish and Circassian roots.